ietf-nasr/bof-request-IETF-122/NASR-BoF-Req-IETF-122.md

 - Note Well and Agenda Bashing - Chairs
 - Why are we here? - Chairs
-  - Summary feedback previous BoF and how concerns have been addressed
+  - Summary of the feedback received at the previous BoF and how concerns have been addressed
 - Internet-Drafts, speakers, timing
   - TBD
 - Open Mic Discussion